-The Interagency Source Register (ISR) has been established at head-quarters to provide for United States Intelligence Board (USIB) agencies a centralized record of agents and human sources of foreign intelligence?
-A principal purpose of the ISR is to register primacy of interest and prevent multiple recruitment or unintentional duplicate operational use of such agents and human sources It is USIB policy that no individual registered in the ISB by one USIB agency will be used for operational purpose.

-registered in the ISR by one USIB agency will be used for operational purposes by any other USIB agency without the specific prior approval of the fagency having primacy of interest If a DDO element desires to arrange the transfer or joint operational use of a registered individual, the ISR will contact the agency having primacy of interest to determine whether there is a willingness to discuss this matter.
+The Interagency Source Register (ISR) has been established at head-quarters to provide for United States Intelligence Board (USIB) agencies a centralized record of agents and human sources of foreign intelligence.
+A principal purpose of the ISR is to register primacy of interest and prevent multiple recruitment or unintentional duplicate operational use of such agents and human sources It is USIB policy that no individual registered in the ISR by one USIB agency will be used for operational purposes by any other USIB agency without the specific prior approval of the agency having primacy of interest If a DDO element desires to arrange the transfer or joint operational use of a registered individual, the ISR will contact the agency having primacy of interest to determine whether there is a willingness to discuss this matter.